Construction Services (SSHO, Program Development & Training)

 We develop these systems in conjunction with the management team to ensure that the company's standards are identified and met.
 We develop a safety program and identify the systems to ensure it is implemented.

-We have over 17 years of experience in the construction health and safety field.
+We have over 25 years of experience in the construction safety and health field.
 Our safety experience in construction began when Stanford Brown worked with Fluor Daniel Canada Inc. (Ford Paint Facility) as a Safety Specialist: On that project he was responsible for the maintenance and enforcement of their existing, all encompassing construction safety programs and procedures at the 825,000 square foot, grass roots paint facility construction site.
 Issues regarding all process equipment including paintspray booths and associated robotics, ovens and conveyor systems, water recirculation systems, ventilation systems, fire protection and security systems, etc. were supervised.
 He chaired multi-union Joint Safety & Health Committee meetings, conducted site inspections, confined space analysis as well as various other construction safety related tasks.

 At the end of that project Stanford went to Xerox Canada Inc. as a Safety Specialist where he was responsible for the enforcement and development of environment, safety and health standards during the construction of the second phase of Line #1.
 He conducted inspections, incident investigations and reported on substandard conditions.
 He was also the liaison for all permitting and approvals between Xerox and various agencies during the construction project.
 He conducted hazard analysis operability studies (HAZOPS) and made recommendations based on our findings.